 The pond you see in front of you was made to filter run-off from Webster Street and Central Avenues before draining into the Bay.
 Note the cement wall that helps to trap large items.
-The pond is now home to many animals such as mosquito fish, dragonflies, mallard ducks and seasonal nesting birds including red-winged blackbirds.
+The pond is now home to many animals such as mosquito fish, dragonflies, and seasonal nesting birds including mallard ducks.

 Mallard and Mallard/Domestic Hybrid ducks.